 Sometimes, they will express their excitement towards owners as they enter the room.
 The excitement comes mainly from two things-

 - The turtle will walk to you when you enter the room; it hopes you have brought a tasty treat for him.

 - Sometimes, it paces the enclosure and stretches the neck to draw your attention.

 Lastly, when you walk around the garden or lawn, set your turtle free.
-It will stay only a few steps behind you and slowly follow your trails.
+It will stay only a few steps behind you and slowly follow your trail.
 Sometimes they may even bump against you to draw attention and get patted.

 Does Turtle Know/Understand Its Name?

 At this point, you might be very excited, and I thoroughly realize its validity.
-You might be thinking that since turtles get attached to owners, they will also know their names.
+You might be thinking that since turtles get attached to their owners, they will also know their names.

-I am ardently afraid that I will have to frustrate you with a sorrowful No. Yes, my mate, turtle won’t know their names; neither they respond when you call them with a particular name.
+I am ardently afraid that I will have to frustrate you with a sorrowful No. Yes, my mate, turtle won’t know their names; neither they respond when you call them by a particular name.

 Nonetheless, a turtle is smart enough to understand when it needs to come to you, especially when it expects a treat or patting.